wilsonliaows/docs/_docs/_connectors/salesforce-docs.markdown

 ### Roles and permissions required to connect
-JIRA users who can login to Salesforce can connect to Salesforce from Workato.
-The user will have the same [permissions](https://developer.salesforce.com/docs/atlas.en-us.securityImplGuide.meta/securityImplGuide/admin_userperms.htm) on Workato as in Salesforce, and will be able to read and write to the same projects and issues.
+Salesforce users who can login to Salesforce can connect to Salesforce from Workato.
+The user will have the same [permissions](https://help.salesforce.com/articleView?id=admin_userperms.htm&language=en_US&type=0) on Workato as in Salesforce, and will be able to read and write to the same projects and issues.

 To use Salesforce real-time triggers, the authenticated user needs to be on the **Workato Enteprise Plan**

 ## Working with the Salesforce connector

 ### Can I connect more that one Salesforce account in a single recipe?
+Salesforce Secondary
 ### What versions and editions we work with or don't work with
+Workato works with all versions of Salesforce including Force.com apps, witht he excpetion of SalesforceIQ?

 ### Using real-time triggers